MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |ScannedExtentsCount        |Scanned extent count
 |TotalRowsCount        |Total rows count
 |HotExtentCount        |The total number of extents in the table, stored in the hot cache
-|HotOriginalSize        |The total original size of data in the table, stored in the hot cache (in bytes)
+|HotOriginalSize        |The total original size in bytes of data in the table, stored in the hot cache
 |HotRowCount        |The total number of rows in the table, stored in the hot cache

 ---